 Hazel Jane Yliniemi

 MY BOOK REVIEWS

 "We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased."
 C.S.
 Lewis

-I live in the northwoods of Minnesota on a small farm with my husband, Bob.
-Our seven kids ranging in age from 22-51 are strewn around the country and we're proud of all of them!
+I live in the northwoods of Minnesota on a small farm.
+My husband, Bob, went home to be with Jesus on November 19, 2013.
+God is leading me through this new part of my life.
+Our seven kids ranging in age from 23-52 are strewn around the country and I'm proud of all of them!

 I love to read (especially English literature), write, draw and sing.
-I'm also learning to play the fiddle and tinwhistle.
 My main goal in life is to become more like Jesus and make Him the center of my life.
 (I say goal because I haven't arrived yet!)
 My prayer is that my children will also live this out.
 Thanks for dropping by!